 For those of you who don’t though, let me explain…

 Davor Coin is a cryptocurrency that’s launched on 3 different exchanges, those being YoBit, CoinExchange & Mercatox.
-The creators of Davor Coin claim that they launched it to rival the other big name cryptocurrencies like Ethereum & Bitcoin, and like you can with those big-name coins you can purchase Davor Coin in the hope that it’s value with increase over time.
+The creators of Davor Coin claim that they launched it to rival the other big-name cryptocurrencies like Ethereum & Bitcoin, and like you can with those big-name coins you can purchase Davor Coin in the hope that it’s value will increase over time.

 At the moment investing in cryptocurrency has become hugely popular because people have seen how quickly (and drastically) the price of Bitcoin rose so now many people are trying to get involved to tap into the profits.
 Sadly though this has meant that a lot of cryptocurrency scams have started launching in an attempt to take advantage of these crypto “newbies”, many of which I’ve reviewed right here on this blog.